Olympus E-M1 versus Panasonic G9

 The G9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the E-M1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Olympus E-M1 better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M1: